Frederick Krafft

-Frederick Krafft (1860–1933) was an American socialist political activist and politician.
+Frederick Krafft (1860–August 31, 1933) was an American socialist political activist and politician.
 Twice nominated by the Socialist Party of America as its candidate for Governor of New Jersey and twice a candidate for United States Congress, Krafft is best remembered as the defendant in a 1918 trial for alleged violation of the Espionage Act.
 Krafft later was the only person convicted under this law to receive a full executive pardon from President Woodrow Wilson.

-Biography

 Early years

 Frederick Krafft was born in the United States in 1860.
 He was the son of German parents, radical republican "'48ers" who emigrated to America following the abortive German revolutions of 1848.

 During his youth, Krafft studied to become a Christian minister, but the death of his father forced Frederick into the world of business, where he was employed by a life insurance company for 25 years.
 Krafft was subsequently the business manager for the New Yorker Volkszeitung, a German-language socialist daily newspaper located in New York City.